brian-team/brian2modelfitting/docs_sphinx/features/index.rst

 Parameters initialization
 -------------------------

-Whilst running :py:func:`~brian2modelfitting.modelfitting.modelfitting.Fitter.fit()` user can specify values with which model evaluation of differential equations start.
+Whilst running :py:class:`~brian2modelfitting.modelfitting.modelfitting.Fitter` user can specify values with which model evaluation of differential equations start.

 The fitting functions accept additional dictionary input to address that.
-To do so, dictionary argument has to be added to :py:func:`~brian2modelfitting.modelfitting.modelfitting.Fitter.fit()` call:
+To do so, dictionary argument has to be added to :py:class:`~brian2modelfitting.modelfitting.modelfitting.Fitter` initialization:

 .. code:: python